HOMESCHOOL CO-OP

 Course description:

 This course is designed to build upon concepts taught in Math 7th grade.
-Pre-Algebra is intended to provide a general review of basic concepts such as integers, rational numbers, equations, number theory, and ratio/proportions.
-At the end of the year, Algebra topics such as geometry, polynominal, and linear equations will be explored.
-Curriculum MATH*U*SEE
+PreAlgebra is intended to provide a general review of basic concepts such as integers, rational numbers, equations, number theory, and ratio/proportions.
+At the end of the year, Algebra topics such as geometry, polynomial, and linear equations will be explored.

 Course description:

-Earth and Space:(6th/7th) Geology, Oceanography, Meteorology and Astronomy are the four areas(spheres) of study covered in this course.
+Geology, Oceanography, Meteorology and Astronomy are the four areas (spheres) of study covered in this course.

-Early US History (Grade: 6th).
+Early US History (Grade: 6th)

-Ancient History (Grade: 8th)
+Civics/Geography (Grade: 7th) Ancient History (Grade: 8th) Course description:

 HIGH SCHOOL COURSE DESCRIPTION